hauni97/ESP8266-MQTT-RF/README.md

 # Step 2: MQTT Setup
 # Step 3: Scripts and Usage
 # Setp 4: Utilizing Homebridge
-# Step 5: Control your Blinds from your Apple device
+# Step 5: Control your blinds from your Apple device